 This large and well-proportioned family home in Cambridge required casement windows restoration and redecoration work to bring it back to its prime condition.
 With windows suffering from peeling paint throughout and rotting timber, addressing these issues was our top priority.

-We start by sanding down all surfaces to bare.This is both part of the preparation process and also allows us to better assess which areas of wood are damaged or affected by issues such as rot to be dealt with in the next work stage.
-Areas which are not so badly affected so they need to be removed are treated with wood hardener.
+We start by sanding down all surfaces to bare.
+These are both parts of the preparation process and allow us to better assess which wood areas are damaged or affected by issues such as rot to be dealt with in the next work stage.
+Areas not so badly affected that need to be removed are treated with wood hardener.

-Following the sanding above we get to work with accoya/tricoya wood.
+Following the sanding above, we get to work with Accoya/Tricoya wood.
 Rotten sections are removed and replaced like for like where necessary, whilst other damaged frame and window sill fronts are repaired with Accoya wood.

-We completed this job in just 5 full days, making it a great example of the efficiency of our windows painting and restoration process.
+We completed this job in just five full days, making it a great example of the efficiency of our windows painting and restoration process.
 We left satisfied owners and a transformed property with its dominating window areas completely refreshed and looking like new – all without needing to resort to PVC units.